jorgeso/biof509-final-project/README.md

 ### Data Pre-Processing

 To make sure that the CNN didnn't pick up on any unimportant and subtle patterns to differentiate between the classes, I made all images as similar as possible.
 First, I removed all transparent background and replaced it with white background.
 Second, I made all images square by adding white padding where necessary.
-And third, I resized them to 128 by 128 pixels.
+Third, I resized them to 128 by 128 pixels.
+And fourth, the intensity of the pixels was normalized to a range of zero to one (from a range of 0 to 255).
 This process was performed for all images used for training, and to all images used for testing.

 ### Cross-Validation